xlwings/xlwings/docs/remote_interpreter.rst

 Working with a remote Python interpreter consists of two parts:

-* the Python part (the "backend" or "server")
+* Backend: the Python part
-* the xlwings JavaScript module (the "frontend" or "client")
+* Frontend: the xlwings JavaScript module (for Google Sheets/Excel on the web) or the VBA code in the form of the add-in or standalone modules (Desktop Excel)

-This is no different from the classic desktop use of xlwings except that (a) the xlwings JavaScript module is used in place of the VBA add-in/module and (b) the Python backend runs on a server instead of on your local machine.

 Working with a remote Python interpreter means that you have to expose your Python functions by using a Python web framework.
 In more detail, you need to handle a POST request along these lines (the sample shows an excerpt that uses `FastAPI <https://fastapi.tiangolo.com/>`_ as the web framework, but it works accordingly with any other web framework like Django or Flask):